Guidelines for Honorarium Requests

 - Please make sure the wording for the description does not indicate “teaching” or “taught” for guest speakers.
 Anyone who performs teaching duties for Boston University must be paid through University Payroll.
 An acceptable description may include: “Honorarium payments are for guest speakers who are invited to address a class/participate in a presentation/provide a lecture on a one-time basis.”
 These individuals should have no responsibility for grading or taking class attendance.
 On the Honorarium Request form, please be sure to fill in the name of the instructor of record. **NEW** Please include a copy of the syllabus that lists the guest speaker by name.

-- Please hand deliver all paperwork to the Director of Graduate Operations at 755 Commonwealth Avenue, Room 103.
+- Please hand deliver all paperwork to the MET Office of the Dean at 1010 Commonwealth Avenue, Room 524.
 Paperwork will then be approved by the Associate Dean for Academic Programs.